 Insurance Agent Training Courses

 The National Flood Insurance Program (NFIP) offers in-person and online training courses or licensed property and casualty insurance agents.
-To mitigate the spread of COVID-19 and following CDC guidance, we are offering a webinar course instead of in-person training.
+To mitigate the spread of COVID-19 and following CDC guidance, courses are offered as a webinar instead of in-person training.

 Key Fundamentals of Flood Insurance